 When you prevent or keep your symptoms in check, you are more likely to nip asthma attacks in the bud, so you can live a healthy, productive life.
 If you experience asthma attacks, however, there are certain fast-relief medications and inhalers you can use, like albuterol.

 These are rescue medications that are used in case you suffer from an asthma attack.
 They offer fast relief to quickly restore lung function and help you breathe normally again.
-The most common first-aid treatments for asthma include:
+The most common first-aid options for asthma include:

 Because some quick-relief medications, such as the corticosteroids, have unwanted side-effects, they should be used on a short-term, need-only basis.